dSPACE-IAC/dSPACE-IAC-simulation-bridge/ReadMe.md

 There is also a foxglove bridge, which is used to make the messages published in ROS2 observable in Foxglove.

 For further information please check the latest simulation package version.
-This repository is meant to be provide further insides in the implementation and enables you to adapt the basic bridge implementations to the requirements of your SUT, in order to make full use of the dSPACE Indy Autonomous Challenge simulator.
+This repository is meant to provide further insights into the implementation and enables you to adapt the basic bridge implementations to the requirements of your SUT, in order to make full use of the dSPACE Indy Autonomous Challenge simulator.

 ## Prerequisites
 You need to have the following tools installed: